-In the Body to Brain Learning Series, Dr Christine Payard (PhD) provides professional learning opportunities for teachers and early childhood educators, health and allied health care providers, parents and community groups.
+In the Body to Brain Learning Professional Development Series, Dr Christine Payard (PhD) provides professional learning opportunities for teachers, early childhood educators, health and allied health care providers, parents and community groups.

 - Vision Therapists: Professional Learning for Vision Therapists outlining the role of NMI in Vision Therapy.
 How to identify, screen for and work with clients who demonstrate neuro-motor and sensory immaturity.
 “Reflexes Learning & Vision Therapy” includes on-line and face-to-face delivery with practical activities and theoretical background on the role of primitive reflexes in learning and behaviour associated with VT work.

-Other Body to Brain Learning Series presentations and information sessions for schools, parent groups and professional bodies include these topics:
+Other Body to Brain Learning Professional Development Series presentations and information sessions for schools, parent groups and professional bodies include these topics: